 Hip replacement surgery can relieve you from acute pain, deformity, or disability caused due to any of the reasons, such as osteoarthritis, accident, or childhood hip disease, etc. It is generally proposed when no other treatment is able to relieve you from hip joint pain and discomfort.
 If your orthopedic doctor has finally advised a hip replacement surgery, it is time to know how this surgery would change your life for good.

 Hip joint replacement surgery has proved to be a boon in the lives of millions of people around the world who were facing acute pain in their hip joints and were not able to do simple activities of their lives.
 With the development of medical science and technology, implant materials have also gone better and enhanced the longevity of hip replacement surgeries.
 Also, the latest advanced surgical techniques have greatly reduced the risks of such surgeries.
 So, if you have been advised of a hip replacement, do not need to worry.

-Hip replacement has the success rate of over 95%, 10 years after the surgery, and over 85%, 20 years post-operation.
-After the surgery, over 98% patients reported complete relief from hip pain and did not required revision surgery later.
+Hip replacement has a success rate of over 95%, 10 years after the surgery, and over 85%, 20 years post-operation.
+After the surgery, over 98% of patients reported complete relief from hip pain and did not require revision surgery later.

 You will need hip replacement, if you are suffering from any of the below:

 - Rheumatoid arthritis- A chronic inflammatory condition causing joint pain, stiffness, and swelling

 - Osteonecrosis- The breakdown of bone due to insufficient blood supply

 - Femoroacetabular impingement – A condition in which the hip bones are abnormally shaped